vanelslander-ecology/PredictiveEcology.org/_posts/2015-12-08-R-Web-App-Development-Deployment-Distribution.md

 If you are an awesome R programmer, creating a `R` package is an useful way to distribute and share within `R` community.
 `R` packages are stored in `Comprehensive R Archive Network (CRAN)` repository where there is extra level of testing to enforce certain structure so users can ensure quality packages.

+*Refer to [this blog post](http://blog.revolutionanalytics.com/2009/08/creating-r-packages-a-tutorial-draft.html) on how you can get started on creating a R package by David Smith*